pjharberts/Prestons-Fedora-36-Setup/System-Setup/Rhythmbox.md

 Open the application menu, and change the following settings:

 - View
-	- Side pane: Off
+    - Play Queue in Side Pane: On
-	- Song Position Slider: Off
-	- Album Art: Off
-	- Follow Playing Track: Off

 Open Preferences, and change the following settings: